writethedocs/www/docs/conf/na/cfp.md

 documentarian gospel in your company or tips and tricks for writing that you've learned, come share it with people who are eager to know.

 We believe that tech writing and documentation don't always get the respect and consideration they deserve.
-So come share with us how you convinced your company why documentation should be an organizational priority
+Come share the documentation problems your company overcame, or how you ensure documentation is an organizational priority.

 Below are some talks from past events that we feel really captured the spirit of Write the Docs: